 Elgato Studio has a simple yet powerful interface.
 All of the controls you need are either on the top or bottom of the window.

-1) The top left hand corner of the window has a drop down menu.
-It lets you select your device, and open the Device info Preferences.
+1) The top left hand corner of the window has a Pop-Up menu.
+It lets you view your device and see the serial number and firmware.
+It also includes as setting for third party HDR Tone mapping support.

 2) Next, there is a readout of the resolution and frame rate.
 Click on that for more information.

-3) Specifically, Elgato Studio will list your Input source, Capture device, Output, Audio input, and HDMI Out.
+3) Specifically, Elgato Studio will list your Input source, Capture device, Output, Audio input, and Recording Format with estimated recording size per minute.

-5) The Device settings will appear on the right side of the window.
+5) The Recording Settings will appear on the right side of the window.

 Video